Complex and Commercial Litigation

 Admitted to the Ohio Bar, 1994.

-Licensed to practice in all Ohio courts as well as before the U.S. District Courts for the Northern and Southern Districts of Ohio, the Eastern District of Michigan, and the Sixth Circuit Court of Appeals.
+Licensed to practice in all Ohio courts as well as before the U.S. District Courts for the Northern and Southern Districts of Ohio, the Eastern District of Michigan, and the Sixth Circuit and Third Circuit Courts of Appeals.

 American Bar Association: Section of Litigation Leadership, 2003-2016